frugalware/frugalware.gitlab.io/content/package/reflex.md

 sha1sum = "42f2f75ae4b4143f9a340068116c981df753c3a8"
 depends = "['glibc>=2.34']"
 +++
-This is a variant of the flex fast lexical scanner."
+This is a variant of the flex fast lexical scanner.

 {{< files text="show files" >}}* /usr/bin/reflex
 * /usr/bin/reflex++